Reviews You Can Rely On

 Weight

-It is easier to spin the pedals with a lighter shoe than it is a heavy one and your feet will become more quickly fatigued with a heavier shoe as opposed to a lighter one.
+It is easier to spin the pedals with a lighter shoe than a heavy one, and your feet will become more quickly fatigued with a heavier shoe than a lighter one.
 The best shoes balance weight, grip, protection, and rigidity.
-The Giro Latch stands out when it comes to balancing weight, grip, and rigidity.
-Our size US 8.5 women's shoes weigh less than 600 grams per pair, grip the pedal very well and have great power transfer.
+To test weight, we place each pair of shoes on a kitchen scale and weigh them in grams; we also note the size of the shoe tested for reference.

 Other shoes that stand out in this metric are the Five Ten Freerider Pro and Specialized 2FO Roost Flat, which balance grip and protection while maintaining a good grip over the pedals.